TempoQuill/Pokeray-CARVE-2022-09-03/docs/music_commands.md

 ## `F2` **Animate Sprite According to `wFrameSwap`**

 NOTE: This is an exclusive command to Ray as the command is empty in Gold.
-In the RARITY prototype of Ray and onward, this is the equivalent to `F1` in Yoshi.
-It toggles bit zero of `wFrameSwap` near the end of audio RAM.
+It's the equivalent to `F1` in Yoshi (`E9` on NES).
+It toggles bit zero of `wFrameSwap` near the beginning of global audio RAM.

 USAGE:
 ```